edwinc3107/ML-app/README.md

 # Machine Learning App

-This is a ML app, built using Python & Streamlit.
+This is an ML app, built using Python & Streamlit.

 ## Demo App